Zizzamia/perfume.js/README.md

 # Perfume.js v0.3.0
 [![NPM version](https://badge.fury.io/js/perfume.js.svg)](https://www.npmjs.org/package/perfume.js) [![Build Status](https://travis-ci.org/Zizzamia/perfume.js.svg?branch=master)](https://travis-ci.org/Zizzamia/perfume.js) [![NPM Downloads](http://img.shields.io/npm/dm/perfume.js.svg)](https://www.npmjs.org/package/perfume.js)

-> Perfume is a tiny JavaScript library for measuring Short/Long Script, FCP ([First Contentful Paint](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics#first_paint_and_first_contentful_paint)), CFM (Component First Paint), TTI ([Time to Interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)), annotating them to the DevTools timeline and reporting the results to Google Analytics.
+> Perfume is a JavaScript library for measuring Short and Long Script, First Contentful Paint ([FCP](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics#first_paint_and_first_contentful_paint)), Time to Interactive ([TTI](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)), Component First Paint (CFM), annotating them to the DevTools timeline and reporting the results to Google Analytics.

+## User-centric performance metrics

+When a user navigates to a web page, they're typically looking for visual feedback to reassure them that everything is going to work as expected.

+Is it happening?
+Is it useful?
+Is it usable?
+Is it delightful?
+To understand when a page delivers this feedback to its users, we've defined several new metrics:
+- First Contentful Paint (FCP)
+- Time to Interactive (TTI)
+- Component First Paint (CFP)

+Luckily, with the addition of a few new browser APIs, measuring these metrics on real devices is finally possible without a lot of hacks or workarounds that can make performance worse.

+**Perfume** leverage these new APIs for measuring performance that matters! ⚡️

 ## Installing